Skip to main content

 When the Bale Grist Mill Still Turned

 The mill sat at the edge of Bale’s sprawling Mexican land grant, powered by a creek that still runs today.
 Its massive wooden water wheel — over 36 feet in diameter — became one of the most recognizable landmarks in the upper valley.
-For decades, it was as essential to daily life as the church or the general store.
+It was also, by several accounts, absolutely terrifying to small children, who believed it was alive and had opinions.
+One settler’s journal from 1853 records that his youngest son refused to approach the mill without “a stout stick and a prayer.”

 Leave a Reply